akipar/finalprojectINST377/README.md

 # Title: Pokemon TCG Artist Search

 # Description
-This project loads the information from Pokemon TCG API to search and
+This project loads the information from Pokemon TCG API to search.

 # Target Browser
 This webpage is designed to be used on window browser on any computer.